 Only railroad, truck, bus and airline entities, pipeline or natural gas entities and water transportation entities complete this line.

-Enter as (A) the total miles in Pennsylvania.
-Enter as (B) the total miles everywhere.
+Enter as the numerator (A) total revenue miles in Pennsylvania.
+Enter as the denominator (B) total revenue miles everywhere.
 Calculate to six decimals places and enter here and on Line 5.